Harry’s Bar in Venice. After Hemingway and Moorcock

 Afterwards, they went back to Harry’s Bar.

 As the bells tolled loud and clear in the Calle Vallaresso, Catherine pushed at the door.
 They would order Bellini’s and eat.
 Jerry liked the idea of fighting his food.
-He needed Marlin Tartare and Carpaccio alla Cipriani tonight.
+Tonight he needed Marlin Tartare and Carpaccio alla Cipriani.

-At Harry’s Bar in Venice, a Man can be the one true thing a Man ought to be, he thought.
+At Harry’s Bar in Venice, a Man can be the one true thing a Man ought to be.
 Jerry didn’t know what that one true thing was.

 Their table was ready.